 How many conferences should I attend?

-Although a lot of symposia are academically related, some divisions focus their symposia on industry related topics.
-For instance, ACS Division of Business Development and Management, ACS Division of Professional Relations and ACS Division of Small Chemical Businesses organize symposia at every national meeting on industrially relevant themes that provide an overview of challenges and opportunities in an industrial career, such as decision making strategies and promoting diversity and inclusion in STEM.
+Although a lot of symposia are academically related, some divisions focus their symposia on industry-related topics.
+For instance, the ACS Division of Business Development and Management, ACS Division of Professional Relations, and ACS Division of Small Chemical Businesses organize symposia at every national meeting on industrially relevant themes that provide an overview of challenges and opportunities in an industrial career, such as decision making strategies and promoting diversity and inclusion in STEM.
 Many companies send recruiters to ACS career exposition for engagement with prospective candidates.
-I passed my resume through a recruiter at ACS Career fair to Intel and secured an on-site interview.
+I passed my resume through a recruiter at the ACS Career Fair to Intel and secured an on-site interview.

 Why should I participate in specialty conferences?

 In addition to conferences, there are specialized meetings such as ACS Summer School in Green Chemistry and National Symposium in Organic Chemistry which are open only to selected participants who have demonstrated outstanding research capability in a relevant domain, and which provide you with travel support and accommodation.
-If you're looking for one on one sessions for career guidance, ACS Virtual Office Hours, which are held the first Thursday of every month from 12:00 - 1:30pm ET, are a good option.
+If you're looking for one on one sessions for career guidance, ACS Virtual Office Hours, which are held the first Thursday of every month from 12:00 - 1:30 pm ET, is a good option.

 This type of networking boosts your confidence about pursuing an industrial career and produces serendipity that may link you with potential upcoming opportunities.
 For instance, I forwarded the resume of a colleague whom I met at a conference to a company that interviewed me after I had started at Intel.
 He ended up being hired!
 When I was beginning my industry job search, a senior scientist from a company reached out to me after she noticed my profile as an organizer of a career discussion at Green Chemistry Fridays at ACS Green Chemistry Institute.

 You own your career as well as your network!